nodejs/node/BUILDING.md

 ```

 A detailed coverage report will be written to `coverage/index.html` for
-JavaScript coverage and to `coverage/cxxcoverage.html` for C++ coverage.
+JavaScript coverage and to `coverage/cxxcoverage.html` for C++ coverage
 (if you only want to run the JavaScript tests then you do not need to run
 the first command `./configure --coverage`).